exercism/research_experiment_1/exercises/elm-1-a/README.md

 Your task is to take a list of scorers for a football game, and aggregate any duplicates.
 The aggregated list should represent each scorer once with the number of goals after their name in brackets, if they have scored multiple goals.

+The aggregated list should maintain the original list order, based on the first occurence of a scorer.

-For example, if the initial list of scorers was:
+For example, if the initial list of scorers is

-["Cedd", "Matthieu", "Cedd"]
+["Lisa", "Anna", "Lisa"]

-Then the aggregated list should look like this:
+Then the aggregated list should look like this.
+Lisa is first in the list, as her name appeared first in the original list.

-["Cedd (2)", "Matthieu" ]
+[ "Lisa (2)", "Cedd" ]